 - Alum Rock Road is a fairly narrow street, with parking to both sides and is also a key bus corridor.
-Public transport, walking and cycling will be promoted whilst recognising the requirements of private vehicles. - Opportunities to make the centre more attractive to pedestrians will be realised through improvements to the public realm, including improved footways.
-A key part of this will be the provision of additional off-street public car parking and improvements to loading and servicing areas of commercial premises to reduce road traffic congestion and cater for displaced on-street parking.

-Following the construction of HS2, there is potential to improve walking and cycling routes across Saltley Viaduct and create improved links and a gateway to the centre.
+Public transport, walking and cycling will be promoted. - Opportunities to make the centre more attractive to pedestrians will be realised through improvements to the public realm, including improved footways.
+A key part of this will be the provision of additional off-street public car parking and improvements to loading and servicing areas of commercial premises to reduce road traffic congestion and cater for displaced on-street parking. - Following the construction of HS2, there is potential to improve walking and cycling routes across Saltley Viaduct and create improved links and a gateway to the

 - Development of the prominent site at the corner of Alum Rock Road and Adderley Road, together with the Victorian Crown Buildings will create an attractive gateway to mark the western end of the centre.
-High quality design is required to reflect the location and complement existing buildings. - Public realm improvements will be crucial to create a more welcoming environment for visitors to the centre.
+High quality design is required to reflect the location and complement existing buildings and incorporate sustainable design. - Public realm improvements will be crucial to create a more welcoming environment for visitors to the centre.
 Wider footways and more convenient crossing places will make walking a safer and more pleasant experience, with potential to introduce more trees and seating.
 A priority for public realm improvements is the key junction where Alum Rock Road meets Highfield Road and Bowyer Road, including an opportunity to introduce a focal public space at the end of Gowan Road. - Landmark buildings have potential to boost the identity of the centre.
-The Victorian Crown Buildings help mark the centre's western gateway, and the Alum Rock Road/Bowyer Road junction is marked by a converted former public house building that would benefit from building features being restored and/or uncovered.
-Saltley Methodist Church is a key building in the centre and focus for community activity. - Development of the former Leyland Club site is an opportunity to provide a new high quality building frontage to Alum

-Rock Road, and also to introduce new streetscape trees to reinforce the amenity value of those that already exist towards the eastern end of the centre.
+The Victorian Crown Buildings help mark the centre's western gateway, and the Alum Rock Road/Bowyer Road junction is marked by a converted former public house building that would benefit from its facade and architectural features being restored and/or uncovered.
+Saltley Methodist Church is a key building in the centre and focus for community activity. - Development of the former Leyland Club site is an opportunity to provide a new high quality building frontage to Alum Rock Road, and also to introduce new streetscape trees to reinforce the amenity value of those that already exist towards the eastern end of the centre.
+This larger site will provide opportunities for public realm improvements including the incorporation of sustainable drainage systems.